damhonglinh/google-foobar/README.md

 I already reported this bug to Foobar but no response yet.
 I share this bug so that you won't have a painful time like I did.

 ## Notes
-+ Python is not my main language and I barely knew Python so I usually started with Ruby first for quicker prototype solutions.
+Python is not my main language and I barely knew Python so I usually started with Ruby first for quicker prototype solutions.
 Ruby codes here are just prototype so please ignore Ruby codes and focus on Python codes only.

-+ My codes are quite verbose to better explain my thinkings and also for self-documented codes (hopefully).
+My codes are quite verbose to better explain my thinkings and also for self-documented codes (hopefully).

+## How did I get to Foobar?
+I was trying to use [Google Chart](https://developers.google.com/chart/) so I did a lot of searches about it.
+Unlike others, I didn't see a big banner from Foobar in Google search results.
+Instead, on Google pages (both Google Chart pages and Google search results pages), I noticed there was a small Foobar icon (probably 50x50 pixels) at top right corner.
+So the invitation was not very visible.